 Promote active community involvement

 Our transition programme enables us to develop strong relationships and personal knowledge of all our students.
 Being a small school enables us to quickly get to know individuals and create a supportive ethos.
 Members of the Senior Leadership Team and the pastoral team visit all our primary schools to meet with parents and students.
-Our Special Needs Coordinator (SENCO) meets teachers and senior leaders to discuss the needs of identified students.
+Our Special Needs Coordinator (SENCO) meets with teachers and senior leaders to discuss the needs of identified students.
 Students identified as more vulnerable are given bespoke transition with individual/small group visits.
-We send comprehensive paperwork to primary schools, parents and carers to ensure that views of all parties are considered and that information can be triangulated to provide the best support.
+We send comprehensive paperwork to primary schools, parents and carers to ensure that the views of all parties are considered and that information can be triangulated to provide the best support.

 Students start their familiarisation with the school in Year 5 where we run open days for all feeder Primaries.
 Students have the opportunity to visit for the day where they start thinking about their Super North Stars (big dreams goals and ambitions).
 This is supported by our offer for the students to attend our annual careers fair and futures event.
 Throughout the day they experience a range of subjects to familiarise them with the school and to instil confidence.
 In Year 6 students have a transition day in Term 6 where they spend the day meeting their tutor and experiencing lessons.

 Our students arrive in Year 7 feeling confident and secure having already had the experience of working together in their new environment.
 Tutors have already had the opportunity to get to know the students and their parents as part of the transition programme.

 On entry to Pewsey Vale School, all students undergo baseline testing to support our intervention strategies and internal data tracking.
 This enables us to quickly identify any students in need of additional assistance.